 Unfortunately, a sedentary lifestyle can not only contribute to weight gain, but it can also increase your risk for health problems (

 Trying to get more exercise by walking more often can help you burn more calories and reduce these risks (

 In fact, walking a mile (1.6 km) burns approximately 100 calories, depending on your sex and weight (

-One study measured the number of calories burned by non-athletes who walked at a brisk pace of 3.2 miles (5 km) per hour or ran at a pace of 6 mph for about a mile.
-It found those who walked at a brisk pace burned an average of 90 calories per mile (
+One study measured the number of calories people of average fitness level burned after walking at a brisk pace of 3.2 miles (5 km) per hour or running at a pace of 6 mph for about a mile.
+Results showed that those who walked at a brisk pace burned an average of 90 calories per mile (